 Add your favorite

 I hope that you enjoyed this recipe.
-My gluten eating husband also thought these Salmon Burgers were great, just like the restaurant version!
+My gluten eating family also thought these Salmon Burgers were great, just like the restaurant version!
 So don’t feel deprived!
 Try the recipe at your house and let me know what you think!

 Add the cooked rice to the skillet with the stuffing and stir well to combine.